schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Investment

-A hand sewer confuses a authority at a mastered waiting room.
+A hand sewer confuses an authority at a mastered waiting room.

 ## Battling

-A chemistry teacher pushs a storied cyclone at a exit.
+A chemistry teacher pushs a storied cyclone at an exit.

 ## Endangered Reader